| Title: | Non-Parametric Recruitment Prediction for Randomized Clinical Trials |

 |

-An object of RCTNWeeks
+An object of RCTNWeeks class with four elements.

 simulation results.

-shows the median and the 95% CI.
+CI shows the median and the 95% CI.

-: The call (deparsed) that created the object
+call.: The call (deparsed) that created the object

-: A list with the arguments of the call that created the object
+cargs: A list with the arguments of the call that created the object

 including the default arguments